LIBRARY BRANCH MANAGER

 - Provide local leadership on the interpretation and implementation of general MPL policy with branch staff through various communication tools and staff meetings.

 - Apply library policies to specific library situations, and consult with Administration on possible policy improvements.

 - Supervise expenditures of book funds allotted to the branch library, prepare budget requests, and oversee the execution of grant contracts as required.

 - Supervise maintenance of operations records; write annual, monthly, and special reports.

 - Respond to complaints from patrons and interpret policies and procedures.
-Make recommendations for disciplinary action and assess security issues for immediate resolution or escalation to the MPL security team and executives.
+Assess security issues for immediate resolution or escalation to the MPL security team and executives.

 - Read reviews of materials as applied to the neighborhood served.